ciph-io/ciph-core/doc/ecosystem.md

 In the normal case deleted flags will be ignored.
 However, marking a container as deleted will prevent any previously created replacements from being resolved.

+When deleting a replacement the replacement should be updated to point back to the original and only the original should be marked as deleted.

 ### Chat

 The container id is used as the target for all chat messages.
 Chat messages are encrypted with the random chat key that is included in the `head` block.

-The c:ph chat system is content oriented.
+The Ciph chat system is content oriented.
 When users access a content container they can view recent chat messages related to the container and they have the option of "following" the chat for that container.